adristomusyoki/CAT-2---DSA-188745-/README.md

    - Example: Even if an algorithm performs well on average, Big O ensures it runs efficiently in the hardest scenarios.

+## 2. Arrays vs. Linked Lists

+Arrays and linked lists are fundamental data structures with different characteristics in terms of memory allocation, performance, and operations.

+### Memory Allocation

+- **Arrays**:
+  - Use contiguous memory allocation.
+  - The entire array's size must be known at compile-time.
+  - Size cannot be easily changed during runtime.

+- **Linked Lists**:
+  - Use dynamic memory allocation.
+  - Each node is allocated memory separately, leading to non-contiguous memory usage.
+  - Offers flexibility in size, as nodes can be added or removed dynamically.

+### Performance

+- **Arrays**:
+  - Provide constant time complexity `O(1)` for random access.
+  - Elements are stored contiguously and can be accessed directly via index.

+- **Linked Lists**:
+  - Provide sequential access.
+  - To access a node, you may need to traverse the list from the beginning, leading to `O(n)` time complexity for accessing elements.

+### Insertion and Deletion Operations

+- **Arrays**:
+  - Insertion: Adding an element to the array.
+  - Deletion: Removing an element from the array.
+  - Both operations can be costly (`O(n)`) if elements need to be shifted to maintain order.

+- **Linked Lists**:
+  - Insertion: Adding a new node to the linked list.
+  - Deletion: Removing an existing node from the linked list.
+  - Both operations are generally more efficient (`O(1)` for head/tail operations, `O(n)` for middle operations) compared to arrays.

+---